darikchandler-cell/vendure-webstore-public/README.md

 ### Prerequisites

 - Node.js 20+ and pnpm 8+
-- Docker and Docker Compose
+- PostgreSQL 15
-- PostgreSQL 15 (or use Docker)
+- Redis 7
-- Redis 7 (or use Docker)
+- Caddy (for reverse proxy and SSL)

 ### Development Setup